SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: SwissGov-RSD

-\textbf{Labeling Scheme} Following iSTS(-RSD)~\citep{agirre-etal-2016-semeval-2016}, we annotate semantic differences at the span level.
+\textbf{Labeling Scheme} Following iSTS(-RSD)~\citep{agirre-etal-2016-semeval-2016, vamvas-sennrich-2023-towards}, we annotate semantic differences at the span level.
 Each annotation consists of at least one token in one of the texts, optionally aligned with a span in the other language.
 Spans need not be identical in length, position, or continuity across languages.
-For labeling, we also adopt their five-point scale~\citep{agirre-etal-2016-semeval, agirre-etal-2016-semeval-2016}, but reverse it, due to our focus on semantic differences rather than explaining semantic similarity estimates, such that label 1 indicates minimal difference (minor unimportant detail), and 5 denotes complete semantic dissimilarity.
-Unannotated text is assumed to be semantically equivalent (label=0).
-The scale is designed to support fine-grained cross-lingual comparison and accommodate both symmetric differences consisting of alignable token spans in both texts and asymmetric ones (omission/addition, where text from one side has no correspondence on the other side).
+For labeling, we adopt the inverse of the five-point scale previously used by~\citet{agirre-etal-2016-semeval, agirre-etal-2016-semeval-2016}, due to our focus on semantic differences rather than explaining semantic similarity estimates, such that label 1 indicates minimal difference (minor unimportant detail), and 5 denotes complete semantic dissimilarity.
+Unannotated text is assumed to be semantically equivalent (label = 0).
+The scale is designed to support fine-grained cross-lingual comparison and accommodate both symmetric differences consisting of alignable token spans in both texts and asymmetric ones, where text from one side has no correspondence on the other side (e.g., omission/addition).

-\paragraph{Annotation Process} To annotate the collected data, we recruited two undergraduate/bachelor's students of computational linguistics for each language pair.
+\paragraph{Annotation Process} To annotate the collected data, we recruit two undergraduate/bachelor's students in computational linguistics for each language pair.
 The annotators are either native speakers or highly proficient in the languages they are assigned to.
-All annotators received detailed written guidelines\footnote{ Appendix~\ref{app:guidelines} contains the full guidelines, including a screenshot of the interface and examples to illustrate the labeling scheme.} outlining the annotation procedure and the semantic difference labeling scheme.
-The annotation was conducted in two phases: a trial phase and a main phase.
+All annotators receive detailed written guidelines outlining the annotation procedure and the semantic difference labeling scheme\footnote{ Appendix~\ref{app:guidelines} contains the full guidelines, including a screenshot of the interface and examples to illustrate the labeling scheme.}.

-During the trial phase, all annotators worked on the same three text pairs for their assigned language pair.
-These annotations were evaluated both automatically (Table~\ref{tab:trial_round}) and manually, and targeted feedback was provided based on the results.
-In the main phase, each annotator was assigned half of the text pairs in a language pair with additional 25 samples that overlap with the other annotator.
+The annotation is conducted in two phases: a trial phase and a main phase.
+During the trial phase, all annotators work on the same three text pairs for their assigned language pair.
+These annotations are evaluated both automatically (Table~\ref{tab:trial_round}) and manually, and targeted feedback is provided based on the results.
+In the main phase, each annotator is assigned half the text pairs in a language pair with an additional 25 samples that overlap with the other annotator.
 The shared samples are used for the annotation validation described below.